23SSG/Portfolio_2025/README.md

 I am a former Scientific Consultant and Research Engineer with experience supporting federally funded research for agencies such as NASA, DoD, DOE, and NIH.
 In these roles, I analyzed complex technical problems, synthesized data-driven insights, and translated them into clear, actionable proposals,many of which secured funding ranging from $70K to $1M.

 After a planned career break for family responsibilities, I transitioned into data analytics and data science, completing the IBM Data Analyst Certification and the Associate Data Scientist track from DataCamp.
+Curretnly enrolled in Machine Learning for Data Scientist at DataCamp.
 I continue to upskill through hands-on projects and tools commonly used in industry.

 **Core Skills**